cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 - The root folder of your project
 - ...or if its super large - a folder with all of your frontend assets in it

-# Step 2: Start Your Server
+# {% fa fa-terminal %} Step 2: Start Your Server

-Now to test your own application the first thing you'll want to do is start your local development server which hosts the application.
+Now to test your own application the first thing you'll want to do is start your local development server that hosts the application.

 It should look something like **http://localhost:8080**.

 {% note warning 'Anti-Pattern' %}
 Don't try to start a web server from within Cypress scripts.
 Read about {% url 'best practices' best-practices#Web-Servers %} here.
 {% endnote %}

 {% note info 'Why start a local development server?' %}

-You may be wondering - why can't I just visit the application that's already in production?
+You may be wondering - why can't I just visit my application that's already in production?

 While you certainly *can* test an application that's already deployed, that's not really the **sweet spot** of Cypress.

 Cypress is built, and optimized around being a tool for your daily local development.
-In fact, after you start using Cypress for awhile, we believe that you should do **all of your development** through it.
+In fact, after you start using Cypress for awhile, we believe that you may find it useful to even do **all of your development** in it.

 Ultimately you'll not only be able to **test and develop** at the same time, but you'll actually be able to build your application **faster** while getting tests "for free".